rhysmoggs/ms4-morgan-and-co/README.md

 <img src="docs/screenshots/add-product.png">

 The Add Product page is for the admin/store owner to add their products website via a form.
 Only admin/store owners can use this feature.
-The product is added to the main products page and is avaiable on all relevant pages that the categories, rooms and specials apply to.
+The product is added to the main products page and is available on all relevant pages that the categories, rooms and specials apply to.
 It will also be searchable in the search bar for user-inputted queries.
 The features include:
 - Page title and form title at top of page.
 - Validation on all inputs.
 - All inputs linked to the database.